AnzelleL23/bubbles/README.md

 - Impeccable visibility at crystal bay/ northern sites.
 - Almost guaranteed manta sightings in the South + one of the few places in SEA to hunt for the mola mola.
 - Corals are bountiful and healthy, especially in crystal bay/ sites close to Nusa Lembobgan.
-- Only not S tier because apart from the aforementioned pelagics, there is surprisingly few fish, apart from a few spots.
+- Only not S tier because apart from the aforementioned pelagics, there is surprisingly few fish, bar a few spots.
-- Decent amount of current which can be quite challenging but overall still manageable...though there are many horror stories online.
+- Decent amount of current which can be quite challenging but overall still manageable...cthough there are many horror stories online of people getting washed away here.
 - **Highlights:** Mola mola, Manta rays, corals

 ### Verde Island (Philippines)